 Inside an Amazigh Village in Morocco

-Driving for miles along the brownish red plateaus out of Marrakech reminded me of the red clay earth that my home state of Georgia is known for as its soil.
+Driving for miles along the brownish red plateaus out of Marrakech reminded me of the red clay earth that my home state of Georgia is known for.
 The snow-capped peaks in the distance, however, was not a sight I was used to seeing.
-This mountain range called the High Atlas is the highest part of the Atlas Mountains in Morocco.
+This mountain range called the High Atlas is the tallest section of the Atlas Mountains in Morocco.

-The Amazigh live in small villages in a rural and challenging environment.
+The Amazigh live in small villages situated in a rural and demanding environment.
 Some homes in the village are huts built into the ridges of the hills using local timber and brown clay bricks.
-Many have houses constructed with rocks and cement.
-Others reside in tents made of wood and goat’s hair.
+Many villagers have houses built with rocks and cement, while others live in tents constructed from wood and goat’s hair.

-The house we visited during our trip to the High Atlas was one of the more modern ones with both the comforts of home and the simple life of the Amazigh.
-It has intricately crafted doors, ornate with metal mosaic plates and handles.
-Morocco is known for its unique doors.
-Some of the most photographed images captured by travelers to the country are its doors.
+The house we visited during our trip to the High Atlas was one of the more modern ones.
+It featured intricately crafted doors adorned with metal mosaic plates and handles.
+Morocco is known for its unique doors, which are often the subject of travelers' photographs.
 Inside the house wooden beams supported thatched ceilings.
 The walls were covered with beautiful mosaic tiles and the floors with colorful rugs.
 Moroccan tiles and tapestries are distinctive to the region.

 A Tribe of Herders & Artisans